Mattlk13/twisted/docs/core/howto/ssl.rst

 Client authentication
 ---------------------

-Server and client-side changes to require client authentication fall largely under the dominion of pyOpenSSL, but few examples seem to exist on the web so for completeness a sample server and client are provided here.
+While TLS clients must always verify their server's certificate, servers may also authenticate clients by way of a client certificate.

 TLS server with client authentication via client certificate verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When one or more certificates are passed to ``PrivateCertificate.options``, the resulting ``contextFactory`` will use those certificates as trusted authorities and require that the peer present a certificate with a valid chain anchored by one of those authorities.
+When one or more certificates are passed to :py:meth:`twisted.internet.ssl.PrivateCertificate.options`, the resulting ``contextFactory`` will use those certificates as trusted authorities and require that the client present a certificate with a valid chain anchored by one of those authorities, much as the ``trustRoot`` parameter to :py:func:`twisted.internet.ssl.optionsForClientTLS` works.

-A server can use this to verify that a client provides a valid certificate signed by one of those certificate authorities; here is an example of such a certificate.
+A server can use this to verify that a client provides a valid certificate signed by one of those certificate authorities; here is an example of passing such a certificate.

 :download:`ssl_clientauth_server.py <../examples/ssl_clientauth_server.py>`